Mission

 If space permits, Florida SouthWestern State College offers LPNs, meeting the application and agreement requirements, the option to accept an ASE1000 block of 11 credits.
 The ASE1000 block consists of Level I AS Degree Nursing Core Courses: NUR1020C, NUR1068C, and NUR2092.

-The academic standards in the Nursing program are very rigorous and require full-time commitment.
+- Academic standards in the ASN Program are very rigorous and require full-time commitment.

-• If a grade of "C" or better is not achieved or Withdrawal/W grade occurs in two or more Nursing/NUR courses, dismissal from the program will result.
+- If a minimum percent score of 77% is not achieved in two (2) or more Nursing/NUR courses, dismissal from the program may result.

 Admission Requirements & Process